Sergio Garcia wins Masters in a playoff, claims long-awaited first major

 Sergio Garcia, the onetime teen prodigy whose career has been defined by what he hasn’t done rather than what he has, finally captured his first major on Sunday afternoon.
 Garcia shot a 69 and outdueled Justin Rose in a playoff, coming from two strokes behind with five holes to play and avoiding self-inflicted wounds to claim a late victory.

 Garcia battled both the course and his own demons, pulling himself back upright after what should have been a Masters-killing disaster in Amen Corner, and can now take his place among the game’s immortals.
+The 37-year-old Spaniard had played 70 majors before winning one, the most of any major-winner in golf history.

+“If there’s anyone to lose to, it’s Sergio.
+He deserves it,” Rose said.
+“He’s had his fair share of heartbreak.”

+Even Tiger Woods, one of Sergio’s biggest rivals over the years, was public in his praise.

+Rose’s par putt missed, giving Garcia two putts to win that elusive first major.

+He only needed one and if the ensuing celebration looked like it was decades in the making, that’s because it was.

 The week began on a more somber note than most Masters; this was the first April since Arnold Palmer, four-time jacket winner and patron saint of the 18th green, passed away.
-Nowhere was Palmer’s absence more apparent than on the customary ceremonial tee shot on Thursday morning, where the surviving two members of the Big Three, Jack Nicklaus and Arnold Palmer, began the Masters as Palmer’s green jacket lay draped over a chair nearby.
+Nowhere was Palmer’s absence more apparent than on the customary ceremonial tee shot on Thursday morning, where the surviving two members of the Big Three, Jack Nicklaus and Gary Player, began the Masters as Palmer’s green jacket lay draped over a chair nearby.

 The weather grew steadily better over the course of the week; thunderstorms and tornados gave way to chilly gusts on Thursday and Friday.
 But anyone lucky enough to make the weekend enjoyed sunshine and calm winds, with Sunday the finest, warmest day of the week.